Property Details

 The Formula

-Total monthly housing expenses include the mortgage payment (principal and interest), property taxes divided by 12, homeowners insurance divided by 12, and estimated monthly maintenance.
-Rental income is calculated as the number of rentable units multiplied by rent per unit, reduced by a vacancy factor.
-The effective housing cost is what you personally pay after tenants cover their share.
+Total monthly ownership expenses include principal and interest on the mortgage, monthly property tax (annual tax divided by 12), homeowners insurance divided by 12, and estimated monthly maintenance.
+Rental income from non-owner units is the number of rentable units multiplied by monthly rent, reduced by a vacancy factor to account for realistic turnover time.
+Effective housing cost is what the owner-occupant personally pays after tenant income offsets the total expense.

 Step-by-Step Example